Monica Jusu Bah

-Monica Allonia Jusu Bah (born 16 May 2003) is a Swedish professional footballer who plays as a winger or striker for Damallsvenskan club BK Häcken and the Sweden national team.
-She previously played for Elitettan club Umeå IK.
+Monica Allonia Jusu Bah (born 16 May 2003) is a Swedish professional footballer who plays as a left winger or striker for Women's Super League club Manchester United and the Sweden national team.
+She previously played for Elitettan club Umeå IK and Damallsvenskan club BK Häcken.

 Club career

-Umeå IK

 A product of Mariehem SK and Umeå IK's academies and having led Umeå to an under-19 league title, Jusu Bah broke into the Umeå first team in 2020.

-BK Häcken

 In July 2023, Jusu Bah signed for BK Häcken.
 In September 2025, Jusu Bah extended her contract with Häcken until 2028.

+On 28 August 2026, Jusu Bah signed for Manchester United on a four-year contract for a reported fee of just under £400,000.

 International career

 Jusu Bah has represented Sweden as an under-17, under-19 and under-23 youth international.

 Jusu Bah made her debut for the senior national team on 29 February 2024 in the second leg of Sweden's UEFA Women's Nations League promotion/relegation playoff against Bosnia and Herzegovina at 3Arena in Stockholm, having come on as a substitute for Rosa Kafaji.
 Sweden won both legs 5–0, adding up to a 10–0 aggregate win.